-Now, here you read in this chapter of the wolf and the lamb, and the various beasts lying down together; and these Scriptures I have brought forward clearly shew that it all has a spiritual meaning.
+Now, here you read in this chapter of the wolf and the lamb, and the various beasts lying down together; and these Scriptures I have brought forward clearly show that it all has a spiritual meaning.
 We shall have to continue this subject next Sunday morning.
-If you go to the 144th Psalm, there you get the tame brought into the doctrine of certainty and and safety.
+If you go to the 144th Psalm, there you get the same brought into the doctrine of certainty and safety.
 Then, if you go to the 22nd Psalm, there you get the wild beasts, and they are brought into the brotherhood of Christ.
-"I will declare thy name unto my brethren ;" "Father, here am I, and all those which thou hast given me."
-Then if you go to the last chapter of Micah, there you get the creeping things, poor worms of the earth, exalted to be kings and priests to God, bearing testimony of the certainty of his sworn truth.
-Then in the 17th of Ezekiel you get the high mountain and eminent.
-Just notice how suited is that centre of unity to which they are all gathered.
+"I will declare your name unto my brethren" "Father, here am I, and all those which you have given me," Then if you go to the last chapter of Micah, there you get the creeping things, poor worms of the earth, exalted to be kings and priests to God, bearing testimony of the certainty of his sworn truth.
+Then in the 17th of Ezekiel, you get the high mountain and eminent.
+Just notice how suited is that center of unity to which they are all gathered.
 First to that city, the new Jerusalem, where there is no breaking in and no going out; they are no more to be strangers and foreigners, but citizens of heaven for ever.
-See, as in 20th Psalm, how they are brought into the indissoluble brotherhood of Christ; see also. as in the 7th of Micah, how they are brought into the sworn promise and sure mercy of God; and, lastly, see how they are brought, as in Ezekiel 17th, into the Mount Zion, which cannot be moved, and they are to be as the mount to which they are brought, and can never be removed : from the sparrow to the eagle, from the least to the greatest, every one feels at home, under the shadow of the tree of life.
-May the Lord increase our acquaintance with these things, for his name's sake. i the column 1 rente maire de la un delativite y traisered avois accessive level and all few and set L an end of the end of the set of the set
+See, as in 20th Psalm, how they are brought into the indissoluble brotherhood of Christ; see also, as in the 7th of Micah, how they are brought into the sworn promise and sure mercy of God; and, lastly, see how they are brought, as in Ezekiel 17th, into the Mount Zion, which cannot be moved, and they are to be as the mount to which they are brought, and can never be removed from the sparrow to the eagle, from the least to the greatest, everyone feels at home under the shadow of the tree of life.
+May the Lord increase our acquaintance with these things, for his name's sake.